demark-pro/react-booking-calendar/README.md

 [Example #2](https://codesandbox.io/p/sandbox/example-2-scrollablecalendar-component-ydwds4) - ScrollableСalendar component

-[Example #3](https://codesandbox.io/p/sandbox/example-3-eventscalendar-vwkz9r) - An example of how easily you can customize a calendar using components and classnames props with tailwindcss
+[Example #3](https://codesandbox.io/p/devbox/example-3-eventscalendar-tailwind-pwtxpy) - EventsCalendar component.
+An example of how easily you can customize a calendar using components and classnames props with tailwindcss

 ## Installation